 A first aid kit containing current supplies is available in all holding areas.
 A documented monthly inspection is conducted and supplies are replenished as necessary.

+- I. Bullets

+- II.
+Proofs of Compliance

 - Observation of first aid kit.

 - Documentation of monthly inspection.
 (Qty Initial: 3) (Qty Reaccred: 1 each year)

 - III.
 Required References

 - IV.
 Assessor Guidelines

 - V. Accreditation Manager Notes